-loss caused by SWFs, and even 76 % of the loss caused by fluvial loss, respectively (Fig. 10b).
+claims associated with SWFs.
+In contrast, the same 11 events accounted for 45 % of the losses caused by SWFs and even 76 % of the losses caused by fluvial floods (see Fig. 10b).
 Based on this analysis, we can infer some important characteristics about the damage caused by SWFs: